 Especially early in the spring season, wasps will be looking for safe places to build nests, so it’s important to do this chore sooner rather than later.

-Also note that wasps don’t always build nests higher up; they build them near the ground too, depending on the type of wasp.
+Also note that wasps don’t always build nests higher up; they also build them near the ground, depending on the type of wasp.

 12. Use a Decoy Wasp Nest

-Decoy wasp nests, some say they don’t work at all, others swear by them.
-A decoy wasp nest is essentially a bag-style object that kind of looks like a wasp nest.
+Decoy wasp nests; some say they don’t work at all, others swear by them.
+A decoy wasp nest is essentially a bag-style object that kind of resembles a wasp nest.

-- Waterproof and realistic: the bee hornets wasp deterrents are made of waterproof...
+• Waterproof and realistic: the fake wasp nests are made of waterproof cloth,...

 Since wasps are territorial by nature, they won’t build a nest close to another nest, which is where a decoy nest comes in.

-One issue with these fake nests is that don’t always deal well with wind.
-Some users are also reporting that wasps don’t actually recognize them as nests.
+One issue with these fake nests is that they don’t always deal well with wind.
+Some users also report that wasps don’t actually recognize them as nests and simply ignore them.

 There you have it, twelve tips to get rid of wasps on the patio, the porch, or any other outdoor space around the home.

-The most important thing to keep in mind is to simply make your home less attractive for wasps to hang around or to build a nest.
+The most important thing to remember is to simply make your home less attractive for wasps to hang around or build a nest.

 Wasps visit our homes because they are attracted to food leftovers, sweet scents, bright flowers, garbage cans, etc. Keeping the outdoor space nice and clean is a good start to keeping wasps away.